namero999/gcs-simple-lib/README.md

 gcs-simple-lib
 ==============

-A simple Java library to interact with Google Cloud Storage for Developers
+A simple(r) Java library to interact with Google Cloud Storage for Developers

-Licensed under the I-dont-give-a-shit-what-you-do-with-this-code license ┌∩┐(◕_◕)┌∩┐
+Licensed under the Do-what-you-want-with-this-code-but-don-t-blame-me-if-the-universe-implode License.

 Sample Usage: